Euclid Quick Data Release (Q1). The first Euclid view of Planck galaxy protocluster candidates at cosmic noon: Protocluster detection algorithms and selection

 Within each slice, overdensities are identified as extended peaks in the density map.
 For each detection, the algorithm records a bounding box ($\text{RA}_\text{min}$, $\text{RA}_\text{max}$, $\text{Dec}_\text{min}$, $\text{Dec}_\text{max}$) that encloses regions with pixel values above the (S/N)$_{\text{min}}$ threshold.
 To eliminate multiple detections of the same protocluster across adjacent slices or substructures, the algorithm merges peaks that are contiguous along the line of sight (i.e., in the redshift direction) and have either overlapping bounding boxes or peak separations of less than 2 comoving Mpc.
 These merged regions constitute the final galaxy protocluster candidates.

-This selected sample (Sect.~\ref{sect:input}) is used as an input for \texttt{DETECTIFz}, to which we provide celestial coordinates and the full photometric redshift PDF.
-We force \texttt{DETECTIFz} to search within the redshift range $1.35$--$3.5$, and to only select structures above a S/N of $2\,\sigma$. \texttt{DETECTIFz} produces a list of overdensities and includes S/N, as well as measurements of overdensity and radius \citep{sarron2021}.
-In \texttt{DETECTIFz}, S/N is computed for each detection in each slice, within a disc of fixed radius of 500 comoving kpc ($R_{500}$)\footnote{This is equivalent to radii of about \ang{;0.4;} at $2.5<z<3.5$, and \ang{;0.5;}--\ang{;0.6;} at $1.35<z<2$.
-This radius is more than an order of magntitude smaller than the \Planck\ beam (FWHM$\,=\,$\ang{;4.7;}, and similar to the \Herschel\ beam (FWHM$\,\simeq\,$24\arcsec\ at 350 $\mu$m).} around the peak.
-For each slice, we calculate the mean ($\mu_\delta$) and standard deviation ($\sigma_\delta$) of the entire density map, after applying a $3\,\sigma$-clipping to remove outliers.
+This selected sample (Sect.~\ref{sect:input_selection}) is used as an input for \texttt{DETECTIFz}, to which we provide celestial coordinates and the full photometric redshift PDF.
+We force \texttt{DETECTIFz} to search within the redshift range $1.35$--$3.5$, and to only select structures above an S/N of 3. \texttt{DETECTIFz} produces a list of overdensities and includes S/N, as well as measurements of overdensity and radius \citep{sarron2021}.
+In \texttt{DETECTIFz}, S/N is computed for each detection in each redshift slice, within a disc of fixed comoving radius of 500 kpc ($R_{\rm det}$)\footnote{This is equivalent to radii of about \ang{;0.4;} at $2.5<z<3.5$, and \ang{;0.5;}--\ang{;0.6;} at $1.35<z<2$.
+This radius is more than an order of magnitude smaller than the \Planck\ beam (FWHM$\,=\,$\ang{;4.7;}, and similar to the \Herschel\ beam (FWHM$\,\simeq\,$24\arcsec\ at 350 $\mu$m).} around the peak.
+For each slice, we calculate the mean ($\mu_\delta$) and standard deviation ($\sigma_\delta$) of the logarithm of the entire overdensity map $\delta$, after applying a $3\,\sigma$-clipping to remove outliers.
 The mean overdensity signal in the region around the peak is then compared to these global values to form the overall S/N:

-Using the magnitude, spurious probability, and relative redshift cuts on the \Euclid\ catalogue of galaxies, we find a total of 89 `raw' overdensities with S/N $>2$ in the 11 \Euclid tiles.
+For each detection, \texttt{DETECTIFz} computes an equivalent angular scale corresponding to the radius of a disc having the same area as the zone inside which S/N $>3$.